IIT Kharagpur 2022 calendar on ancient India is an exercise in propaganda – not rigorous research

 In his bestseller The Seven Habits of Highly Effective People, Stephen Covey says that effective people begin with the end in mind.
 For a scientist, that end is the discovery of a new principle or a new theory.
 But the scientists do not know what the new theory is when they begin.
 They do not begin with the conclusion in mind.
 That is exactly what the Indian Knowledge Systems centre is doing.

-Last year too, it produced an equally contentious calendar.
+Last year too, it produced a similar calendar.

 Consider some of the problems with the 2022 calendar.
 First, the Aryan invasion theory is still actively debated.
 A recent paper by Richards et al (2016) says that the genetic history of India shows a sudden influx of male DNA, from outside India in the Indian genetic mix at around 2,000 BCE, which is when the Indus Valley civilisation began its 700-year decline.
 This is conclusive proof of either an invasion or a migration by foreign people at that time.